-Reduction of up the original object of their infittablishment.
-Ititution, adopted and pursued a a steady and regular plan of \ economy; and as as foon as it was practicable, apprenticed out the children, and discontinued and disposed of the country hospitals; reducing their establishment, as far as could be done, to what their permanent and contingent income was adequate to.
+Reduction of up the original object of their infittution, adopted and pursued a steady and regular plan of \ economy; and as as foon as it was practicable, apprenticed out the children, and discontinued and disposed of the country hospitals; reducing their establishment, as far as could be done, to what their permanent and contingent income was adequate to.
 Indeed it is impossible to refer to the minutes of the general courts, or of their committees, during this or any periods of the history of the corporation, without feeling how providentially the succession of benevolent care and attention, has been, in every part of that history, directed to the essential objects of the charity.

-It was probably one of the consequences of this system of economy, that a custom has ceased, (which had prevailed and had been authorized by one of the regulations of the hospital) of making a present to the children of the hospital, at the expiration of their apprenticeship, in case of testimonials of good behaviour.
-This practice might be renewed with very good effect on the morals and conduct of the children; and the public appearance in the chapel, of those who had distinguished themselves by their good behaviour, might operate as an incentive and example to the other children. diate accommodation of the hospital; and, in June 1764, the land in the south front of the hospital was advertised to be let on a building lease.
-For want, however, of proper arrangements, the measure was then unsuccessful: and nothing surther appears to have been done until May 1775; when a resolution was passed, that the general committee should be empowered to receive proposals, treat and agree, for letting on one or more building leases, for any term not exceeding ninety-nine years, the land on the south side of the private road leading into Gray's-inn-lane.
+\ It was probably one of the consequences of this fystem of economy, that a custom has ceased, (which had prevailed and had been authorized by one of the regulations of the hospital) of making a present to the children of the hospital, at the expiration of their apprenticeship, in case of testimonials of good behaviour.
+This practice might be renewed with very good effect on the morals and conduct of the children; and the public appearance in the chapel, of those who had distinguished themselves by their good behaviour, might operate as an incentive and example to the other children.

-In addition to a general plan of retrenchment and economy, the Plan of building attention of the governors was, at estate, in 1764. this time, first directed to the improvement of revenue, which the corporation might derive from granting building leases, of such part of the estate purchased of Lord Salisbury, as was not wanted for the immediate
+In addition to a general plan of retrenchment and economy, the Plan of building on the hospital attention of the governors was, at estate, in 1764. this time, first directed to the improvement of revenue, which the corporation might derive from granting building leases, of such part of the estate purchased of Lord Salisbury, as was not wanted for the immediate diate accommodation of the hospital; and, in June 1764, the land in the fouth front of the hospital was advertised to be let on a building leafe.
+For want, however, of proper arrangements, the measure was then unsuccessful: and nothing further appears to have been done until May 1775; when a refolution was passed, that the general committee should be empowered to receive proposals, treat and agree, for letting on one or more building leafes, for any term not exceeding ninety-nine years, the land on the fouth fide of the private road leading into Gray's-inn-lane.

-This refolution, however, was The measure foon after rescinded; and the furpostponed. ther confideration of the scheme of building was postponed till the leases of the Rugby charity were expired, or near expiring; or the treaty, of exchanging ground with that Trust, could be settled.
-On this account the improvement of the hospital estate was deferred for fome years; at least no general fystem was adopted: the few leases granted before 1789 (the whole rents referved on which amounted only to 811.
-3s.) being rather to be confidered as matters of personal accommodation plan of increasing the funds of the charity.- When, however, the period of maturity for the agreement with the Rugby trust arrived, it appeared that no arrangement could be made with that rival property; and, in May 1780, the consideration of any exchange of land with that charity, was after a reference to a special committee, indefinitely postponed.
+This resolution, however, was The measure foon after rescinded; and the furpostponed. ther confideration of the scheme of building was postponed till the leases of the Rugby charity were expired, or near expiring; or the treaty, of exchanging ground with that Trust, could be settled.
+On this ac-. count the improvement of the hospital estate was deferred for some years; at least no general fystem was adopted: the few leases granted before 1789 (the whole rents referved on which amounted only to 811.
+3s.) being rather to be confidered as matters of perfonal accommodation tion to individuals, than as part of a general plan of increasing the funds of the charity.- When, however, the period of maturity for the agreement with the Rugby trust arrived, it appeared that no arrangement could be made with that rival property: and, in May 1780, the consideration of any exchange of land with that charity, was after a reference to a special committee, indefinitely postponed.